December 1, 2023

 Today, massively successful restaurant chains incorporate arcade games into their experiences.
 They offer families a place to get a good meal and entertainment.

 Arcades are also experiencing a resurgence due to nostalgia.
-The kids who grew up in the ’80s and ’90s have treasured memories of going to the arcade, and they’re opening their arcades to cater to their peers.
+Kids who grew up in the ’80s and ’90s have treasured memories of going to the arcade, and they’re opening their own arcades to cater to their peers.

 Since many of these arcades are aimed at adult audiences who grew up on arcade games, they also offer alcohol, leading to the term ‘barcade.’

-Barcades nationwide offer classic arcade titles and brand-new games that keep arcade traditions alive and well.
-But the main factory in the growth has been Family Entertainment Centers, which continue to evolve to include miniature golf, climbing walls, laser tag, VR, batting cages, ropes courses, and video games.
+Barcades nationwide offers classic arcade titles and brand-new games that preserve arcade traditions.
+However, the main factor in the growth has been Family Entertainment Centers, which continue to evolve to include miniature golf, climbing walls, laser tag, VR, batting cages, ropes courses, and video games.

 The current landscape of video arcade game manufacturers includes a robust lineup of companies, including Raw Thrills, LAI Games, Baytek Entertainment, ICE Games, and more.